-7.2 Hybrid Approach
+9.2.
+Hybrid approach

-There may be many different forms of hybrid approaches that incorporate the unit of account and aggregate perspectives and various methods (e.g., quantile, cost of capital, and margins).
+There may be many different forms of hybrid approaches that incorporate the unit of account and aggregate perspectives with various methods (e.g., quantile, cost of capital, and margins).

 One possible hybrid approach is described in this section.